New British Report Looks to Blockchain to Improve Function of Government

 A Case of Techno-Utopianism?

-The report could be viewed as an example of techno-utopianism, which is the idea that technology has the ability to solve society’s problems without having to deal with messy politics.
-Experience, however, suggests that technology is a double-edged sword, offering benefits but also drawbacks.
+The report seems to imply that technology has the ability to solve large-scale societal problems without having to deal with messy politics.
+History, however, suggests that technology is a double-edged sword, offering benefits but also drawbacks.
 Recent examples of the downsides include Facebook’s numerous and ongoing failures to protect customer’s data and the potential dangers of smartphones and social media.

 What’s your take?
 Should more governments continue deep dives into the possibilities of blockchain tech?
 Or is blockchain + governments over-hyped?
 Sound off in the comments below.